Dry Needling in Kerala – Actymed Healthcare

 Unlike acupuncture, which is based on traditional Chinese medicine meridian theory, dry needling is grounded in modern Western anatomy, neurophysiology, and pain science.
 The term “dry” refers to the fact that no medication or fluid is injected — the needle itself is the therapeutic tool.

-When the needle reaches an active trigger point, it produces a brief involuntary twitch response in the muscle — a sign that the trigger point has been accurately located and stimulated.
-This response triggers a cascade of physiological effects: muscle relaxation, improved blood flow, reduced local inflammation, and normalisation of pain signalling pathways.
-The result is a rapid and often dramatic reduction in pain and improvement in mobility.
+When the needle reaches an active trigger point, it produces a brief involuntary twitch response in the muscle — triggering muscle relaxation, improved blood flow, reduced local inflammation, and normalisation of pain signalling pathways.

 Dry Needling at Actymed – What Makes Us Different